aleeofficertraining/Data-Analytics-Foundations/README.md

 Steps to Save the script.
 1.SQL Editor Export SQL Script
-2.Save as add name to file on your laptap
+2.Save as add name to file on your laptop